firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-37/2016-10-02-rabbit-heart.md

 “It’s a shame,” said Lilin.
 She watched from the door, her body full and healthy.
 I remembered the first time I had seen her in a cage at the pet store, her white fur luminous, her black eyes shining like two round stones.
 The first time I lifted her, new-born, from one of my tanks and felt her pulse racing against mine.
 “I made some oolong,” said Lilin.
 There was sympathy in her face.
 “There’s extra.
 Would you like some?”
 I laid the Xiongs’ money on the table to deal with later.
 She didn’t yet know that I hated oolong.
 “Yes,” I said.
 “I’d like to spend some time with you.”

-#### About the Author

-Alyssa Wong studies fiction in Raleigh, N.C., and really, really likes crows.
-Her story *Hungry Daughters of Starving Mothers* won the 2015 Nebula Award for Best Short Story, and she was a finalist for the 2016 Campbell Award.
-Her fiction has been shortlisted for the Pushcart Prize, the Bram Stoker Award, the Locus Award, and the Shirley Jackson Award.
-Her work has been published in The Magazine of Fantasy & Science Fiction, Strange Horizons, Nightmare Magazine, Black Static, and Tor.com, among others.
-She can be found on Twitter as [@crashwong](twitter.com/crashwong).